-Budget Table (5 Points)
+Budget Table

-Using the sample table format below, indicate how EPA grant funds will be used for the specific tasks described above.
+The table format below can be used to present the allocation of EPA grant funds to the specific tasks described above.
 Specify the costs by budget category.
-Include ONLY EPA grant funds in this table.
+Include only EPA grant funds and required cost share in this table.